Eduardo Docampo

-Eduardo Docampo Aldana (born 26 May 1974) is a Spanish football manager, currently the assistant manager of Russian side PFC Sochi.
+Eduardo Docampo Aldana (born 26 May 1974) is a Spanish football manager, currently the assistant manager of the South Korea national football team.

 Career

 Born in Bilbao, Docampo began his coaching career at Athletic Bilbao in 2007, managing in several youth categories before taking over the Cadete B squad in July 2011.
 He also worked as an assistant of the Juvenil A team.
 On 12 June 2012, after five years at the Lions, he left the club to join FC Rubin Kazan along with compatriots Vicente Gómez and Pinedo.